EmirKorkutUnal/Python-Surprise-Predictions-on-Custom-Dataset/README.md

 </pre>
 Notice that we're importing scikit-learn's train_test_split.
 It will come in handy.<br>
 Datetime will be used for measuring model running time.
 Math will be used for a custom function.<br>
 The long line imports models from surprise.
+There are more models found in surprise, but for the sake of this article only these are chosen.<br>
 Dataset and Reader are needed to turn a standard dataframe into a surprise dataframe.<br><br>
 Next, it's time to load the dataset.
 You can download it from <a href=https://www.kaggle.com/rajmehra03/movielens100k/downloads/movielens100k.zip/2>this link</a>.
 It contains the same information found in MovieLens databases, but <b>variable names are different.</b> We'll use 'ratings.csv' within that zip file; you can change the name to whatever you want to.
 <pre>
 df = pd.read_csv('C:/Users/Emir/Desktop/Movie Ratings.csv')